happner/happn-3/docs/config.md

 #happn-3 configuration options:
-*what follows is the full configuartion options for a happn server and client, whowing what the defaults are when the config is omitted:*
+*What follows is the full configuartion options for a happn server and client, showing what the defaults are when the config is omitted:*

 ##server
 ```javascript